 Following the attempted coup, in July 2016 the International Rehabilitation Council for Torture Victims expressed its concern over "the mass arrests and allegations of torture and ill treatment of detainees".
-It also reported that "Images have recently surfaced, showing dozens of detainees huddled together naked and handcuffed on the floor.
+650 It also reported that "Images have recently surfaced, showing dozens of detainees huddled together naked and handcuffed on the floor.
 According to HRFT [Human Rights Foundation of Turkey], the images suggest that the detainees have also been subjected to torture and ill treatment".
+651

 Amnesty International reported in July 2016 that it "has credible reports that Turkish police in Ankara and Istanbul are holding detainees in stress positions for up to 48 hours, denying them food, water and medical treatment, and verbally abusing and threatening them.
 In the worst cases some have been subjected to severe beatings and torture, including rape.
-'Reports of abuse including beatings and rape in detention are extremely alarming, especially given the scale of detentions that we have seen in the past week.
-The grim details that we have documented are just a snapshot of the abuses that might be happening in places of detention,' said Amnesty International's Europe director John Dalhuisen".
-Furthermore:
+'Reports of abuse including beatings and rape in detention are extremely alarming, especially given the scale of detentions that committee against Torture, Concluding observations on the fourth periodic reports of Turkey, 2 June 2016, paragraphs 11, 15